AnuragTiwari2000/M1_BillingSystem_app/1_Requirements/README.md

    * Costomer Billing System.
    * It keeps a record of customers and its payment details.
-   * It shows paid amount, due amount, payment date of a regular customer.
+   * It shows total amount including discount and GST for a regular customer.

 # WHY--